lisezmoi/jaatc/README.md

 ## Play

-Use arrow keys to move, "s" to talk.
+- Arrow keys or WASD to move (configurable: click on the keys)
+- "S" to talk (temporarily disabled)
+- Spacebar to rotate the character (you can still move)